samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ***Reactions.*** If the monster can take special [Reactions](#Reaction), those are listed in this section.

-***Attack Notation.*** The entry for a monster’s attack starts by identifying whether the attack is a melee or a ranged attack and then provides the attack roll’s bonus, its reach or range, and what happens on a hit.
+***Attack Notation.*** The entry for a monster's attack starts by identifying whether the attack is a melee or a ranged attack and then provides the attack roll's bonus, its reach or range, and what happens on a hit.
 An attack is against one target unless its entry says otherwise.

-***Saving Throw Effect Notation.*** If an effect forces a saving throw, the effect’s entry starts by identifying the kind of saving throw required and then provides the save’s DC, a description of which creatures must make the save, and what happens on a failed or a successful save.
+***Saving Throw Effect Notation.*** If an effect forces a saving throw, the effect's entry starts by identifying the kind of saving throw required and then provides the save's DC, a description of which creatures must make the save, and what happens on a failed or a successful save.

 ***Damage Notation.*** A stat block usually provides both a static number and a die expression for each instance of damage.
 For example, an attack might deal 4 (1d4 + 2) damage on a hit.
-The DM determines whether you use the static number or the die expression in parentheses; you don’t use both.
+The DM determines whether you use the static number or the die expression in parentheses; you don't use both.

 ---